-Types of Performance Testing: Process, Metrics, and Tools
+Performance Testing: Types, Metrics, and Tools to Use

-Types of Performance Testing: Process, Metrics, and Tools
+Performance Testing: Types, Metrics, and Tools to Use

-Have you ever wondered why two near-identical websites or applications you interact with feature dramatically different load times, resource utilization, and error rates?
-Or maybe you ask yourself why some eCommerce stores work great on an average day but come an event such as Black Friday and their website literally goes down?
-It’s all about performance.
+Have you ever wondered why two near-identical websites or applications with about the same set of features have dramatically different load times, resource utilization, and error rates?
+Or maybe you yourself encountered an eCommerce store that worked great on any average day but on Black Friday which you have been waiting for so long just suddenly went down, and you couldn’t make a desired purchase?
+Well, it’s all about performance.

 “Performance testing is as important as functional testing.
 It should never be underestimated as it helps you determine the performance limits and the levels at which you need to improve performance indicators if necessary.
 This applies to both the code and hardware parts of the solution.”